abhishekbalu/quadcopter/README.md

 ## 7 - optical flow library
 The library should already be in the folders above however you can get it from here aswell:
 <https://github.com/cvg/px-ros-pkg>
-To use it:
-put it in catkin/src (catkin version) put it in ros
+To use it either put it in catkin/src (catkin version) or put it in ros folder (rosbuild version)
 ## 8 - NVidia drivers (optional)
 Try to do this.
 It didn't work for me, might work for you:
 ```